Azure/azure-sdk-for-net/src/ResourceManagement/DataFactory/DataFactoryManagement/DataFactoryManagementChangelog.md

 _Release date:_

 ### Feature Additions

+Added list operations for activity window.

+  * Added methods to retrieve activity windows with filters based on the entity types (i.e. data factories, datasets, pipelines and activities).

+### Feature Additions
 * The following linked service types have been added:
     * ODataLinkedService
 * The following dataset types have been added: